 For effective management of these systems you should introduce and maintain good procedures for certification / notification by the employee.
 You should also be prepared to carry out an investigation if certain employees appear to have ongoing or repetitive sickness problems.

-Records as to SSP must be kept for three years from the end of the tax year.
 Details of your sick pay scheme must form part of the Terms and Conditions of Employment.
+Employers can offer their own company/occupational sick pay scheme but cannot offer less than SSP.

 The latest rates of SSP can be found on the government website: https://www.gov.uk/statutory-sick-pay/overview